RancidDax/namazu.tools/top.md

 The goal of the entirety of phase 5 is to end the phase with three stacks of **Spark of Hope** on every player, as this is required to complete phase 6.

-After Omega-M becomes targetable, he will immediately cast a tank buster on the player with the highest emnity.
+After Omega-M becomes targetable, he will immediately cast a **Solar Ray** tank buster on the player with the highest emnity.
 This should be tank swapped.

 {: .note }
 > Party member's 15 second mitigations can be used at the 2nd tank buster hit, allowing it to be up for the future trios.